Kalia Van Osch

-Kalia Van Osch (born October 8, 1993, in Nanaimo, British Columbia) is a Canadian curler from Parksville, British Columbia.
+Kalia Van Osch (born October 8, 1993) is a Canadian curler from Parksville, British Columbia.
 She skipped for British Columbia at the 2014 Canadian Junior Curling Championships to place second.

 Van Osch also represented British Columbia playing third for her sister Kesa Van Osch at the 2012 Canadian Junior Curling Championships where she led her team to a third-place finish.